Brickbottom (Somerville, Massachusetts): Artist colonization

 The failure of the ambitious Inner Belt project precipitated the relative decline of activity in the neighborhood, which allowed partial colonization of the site by artists and craftspeople.
 In 1988, the redevelopment of the A&P food-storage and bakery warehouse located at the corner of McGrath Highway and Fitchburg Street enabled establishment of the Brickbottom Artists Cooperative.
 The group of 85 artists purchased the warehouse, providing affordable housing for artists.
 This live-work space was the first return of residential use to Brickbottom since the 1940s and soon the project became nationally recognized as the largest artist community under one roof in the U.S., with 155 units.
 The lofts continue to offer a living opportunity for artists, and provide the City with cultural events and exhibits that include the popular "Open Studios" every November.

 21st century

 In 2001, after installation of fiber optic infrastructure, a major telecommunications building was completed at 200 Inner Belt Road in the Inner Belt Industrial Park.
 The hope was that this would spark high-tech interest in the area; however, a drastic downturn in the economy brought the telecom movement to a halt across the region.
 Some of the companies that came to revitalize the area left, leaving vacant buildings once more.

+A waste transfer station (previously an incinerator) was closed in the 2010s.

 East Somerville station on the Green Line Extension opened in December 2022, at Washington Street.